Naruto0-sudoy/repo/Build-environment.md

    CONTAINER_NAME=termux-package-builder-fork ./scripts/run-docker.sh
    ```

    List all docker containers created by running.
 The `IMAGE` column will show the image id for which the container was created for.
-The command will list not-Termux containers too.
+The command will list non-Termux containers too.

    ```shell
    docker container ls --all --size